f5devcentral/f5xc-site-query/README.md

 Above table shows differences for a couple of items between __site A__ and __site B__.
 Table presents items which are available in site A aka the old site and not available in the new site B.

 > [!IMPORTANT]
-> Everytime a change in site data has been done `site query must be re run` to take those changes in consideration
+> Everytime a change in site data has been done `site query must be re run` to take those changes into consideration

 - Run Compare for `siteA` and `siteB` csv file output
     ```bash